-- WASC will take into consideration Project alignment with the Watershed Plans during SIP deliberations - The plans and planning tool are envisioned to be living documents that can help the WASC visualize priority areas, watershed needs, project types, and will serve as a resource to the WASC to ensure proposed Project scenarios support the needs of the Watershed Area and advance progress toward identified Population Indicators (i.e. targets).
+- WASC will take into consideration Project alignment with the Watershed Plans during SIP deliberations - The plans and planning tool are envisioned to be living documents that could help the WASC visualize how proposed Project scenarios support the needs of the Watershed Area and advance progress toward identified Population Indicators (i.e. targets).